WaterLily-jl/WaterLily.jl/README.md

 WaterLily solves the unsteady incompressible 2D or 3D [Navier-Stokes equations](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) on a Cartesian grid.
 The pressure Poisson equation is solved with a [geometric multigrid](https://en.wikipedia.org/wiki/Multigrid_method) method.
 Solid boundaries are modelled using the [Boundary Data Immersion Method](https://www.sciencedirect.com/science/article/pii/S0021999116307148).

-The user can set the boundary conditions (strength and direction of the background flow), the initial velocity field (see the Taylor Green Vortex "TGV" benchmark), the fluid viscosity (which determines the [Reynolds number](https://en.wikipedia.org/wiki/Reynolds_number)), and immerse solid obstacles using a signed distance function (see the 2D circle and 2D Julia logo examples).
+The user can set the boundary conditions, the initial velocity field, the fluid viscosity (which determines the [Reynolds number](https://en.wikipedia.org/wiki/Reynolds_number)), and immerse solid obstacles using a signed distance function.
+See examples scripts in the example folder.

 ## Development goals
  - Immerse obstacles defined by 3D meshes or 2D lines using [GeometryBasics](https://github.com/JuliaGeometry/GeometryBasics.jl).